microsoft/vscode-docs/docs/extensions/example-debuggers.md

 * the implementation of the debug adapter of the extension lives in `src/mockDebug.ts`.
 Here you find the handlers for the various requests of the VS Code debug protocol.
 * since the implementation of debug extension lives in the debug adapter, there is no need to have extension code at all (i.e. code that runs in the extension host process).
 However, Mock Debug has a small `src/extension.ts` because it illustrates what can be done in the extension code of a debug extension.

-Now build and launch the mode-debug extension by selecting the `Extension` launch configuration and hitting `F5`.
+Now build and launch the Mock Debug extension by selecting the `Extension` launch configuration and hitting `F5`.
 Initially this will do a full transpile of the TypeScript sources into the `out` folder.
-After the full build, a 'watcher task' is started that incrementally transpiles any changes you make.
+After the full build, a 'watcher task' is started that transpiles any changes you make.

-After transpiling the source, a new VS Code window ('[Extenson Development Host]') appears with the mock-debug extension now running in debug mode.
+After transpiling the source, a new VS Code window ('[Extenson Development Host]') appears with the Mock Debug extension now running in debug mode.
 From that window open your `mock test` project with the `readme.md` file, start a debug session with 'F5', and then step through it:

 ![Debugging Extension and Server](images/example-debuggers/debug-mock-session.png)